molpopgen/fwdpp/README.md

 * Several lookup operations were implemented using expensive linear-time searches.
 * The linked lists plus the constant insertion and deletion of new and extinct objects, respectively, resulted in memory fragmentation or poor "cache locality".

 The 0.3.x releases of fwdpp solved most of the first problem, and sped the library up by over an order of magnitude.
-Further, I recommended that users link programs based on fwdpp to an external library replacing the built-in malloc (the main memory allocation function for the C family of languages).
+Further, I recommended that users link programs based on fwdpp to an external library replacing the built-in malloc (the main memory allocation function for the C family of languages, and C++'s "new" is a wrapper around malloc).
 I specifically recommended using Google's tcmalloc.
 This recommendation went a long way toward solving the second problem--simply using an industrial-strength memory allocator went a long way towards addressing the performance hit due to memory fragmentation.

 (These releases also introduced various sub-libraries aimed at making fwdpp easier to use.)